truongbuinh/terraform-templates/01_vpc/README.md

+# Terraform template for AWS VPC resource
+You need to check and change the vars.tf as your need.

 ## The below items will be created:
 - 1 S3 bucket with versioning and encryption to store terraform state
 - 1 DynamoDB table to lock the terraform state